CosmoLike/cocoa/README.md

 (**Warning**) The installation procedures for MacOS are always working in progress; there is no guarantee that our recommendations will work without additional tweaks given how fast [Homebrew](https://brew.sh) updates its packages and Apple changes the OS. *The Docker installation is preferred*.

-(**Warning**) Currently, there is a regression in GCC-11, the default compiler on Homebrew, preventing us from adopting it.
+(**expert**) Currently, there is a regression in GCC-11, the default compiler on Homebrew, preventing us from adopting it.
 Therefore, users must build most brew numerical packages from their source via the command `--build-from-source`.
 Building from source is painfully slow and error prone and does not work in Apple M1 chips without Rosetta 2 emulator.
 We can do nothing but wait for the GCC developers to fix the bug.

 Below is a list of Homebrew and pip commands that install most dependencies